zchking/docs/pages/katalon-studio/tutorials/handle_web_tables.md

 ### Example 1: You want to get a text from a Web table and verify it.

-**Scenario:**  Let’s say we need to find out which country the ‘Pay talk’ company in the above table belongs to.
+**Scenario:**  Let's say we need to find out which country the 'Pay talk' company in the above table belongs to.

 First of all, we will find the location of table then we will store all table elements in the list.
 Next, we will run a loop and iterate through each row and column and capture the value in each cell.